About

 Please note that due to the large number of applications we receive, we can only reply to shortlisted candidates.

-The Communications & Events department of the Egmont Institute is regularly looking for the assistance of a full-time Intern for periods of 3-4 months during the academic year.
-The internship is not remunerated, is onsite in our Brussels office, and must be combined with ongoing studies in a Belgian university.
+The Communications & Events department of the Egmont Institute is regularly looking for the assistance of a full-time Intern for periods of 3-5 months during the academic year.
+The student internship is not remunerated, is onsite in our Brussels office, and must be combined with ongoing Masters studies in a Belgian university.
 Our working language is primarily English, so a minimum C1 level is required.

-If you are interested and fit this profile, please send your CV to Jean-Christophe Hoste, Communications & Events Director, by email to media@egmontinstitute.be mentioning in the subject line: Comms Internship.
+If you are interested and meet these criteria, please send your CV to Jean-Christophe Hoste, Communications & Events Director, by email to media@egmontinstitute.be mentioning in the subject line: Comms Student Internship.

 The European Affairs Programme at the Egmont Institute regularly seeks a full-time Intern to support its research activities and events for 3–4-month periods during the academic year.
 Knowledge of the internal workings of the EU institutions and decision-making processes is essential.